mpv-player/mpv/DOCS/man/en/mpv.rst

 available number - no files will be overwritten.

-A screenshot will usually contain the unscaled video contents at the end of the video filter chain.
-Some video output drivers will include subtitles and OSD in the video frame as well - this is because of technical restrictions.
+A screenshot will usually contain the unscaled video contents at the end of the video filter chain and subtitles.
+Some video output drivers will include OSD in the video frame as well - this is because of technical restrictions.

 The ``screenshot`` video filter is normally not required when using a